Welcome to Conversation-art.com!

 I can do whatever I want with it.

-I wouldn’t ever put myself in that position again.
+I wouldn’t ever put myself in that position again, however.

-So I am one of the artists who destroyed their own work.
+So I am one of the artists who destroyed their own work, see?

-I did it on purpose, because I thought someone was trying to steal it and kidnap me to be honest.
+I did it on purpose, because I thought someone was trying to steal it and kidnap me.
+Which they really were, because I didn’t just make this up.
+No, it really actually happened.

 Anyways, it’s a crazy world out there.